Introduction

 - Work capabilities

 For example, if you face mobility issues, think about how this impacts your ability to handle household tasks or participate in community activities.
 It’s common to feel frustrated when these limitations arise.
-Similarly, if cognitive impairments make it hard to manage finances or keep track of appointments, sharing specific instances can really help illustrate these difficulties.
+Similarly, if cognitive difficulties make it hard to manage finances or keep track of appointments, sharing specific instances can really help illustrate these difficulties.

 By providing detailed examples, you enable the Social Security Administration (SSA) to understand the full extent of your disability and how it influences your overall quality of life.
 Remember, it’s not just about stating your condition; it’s about conveying its real effects on your daily functioning and well-being.